justint/usd-idea/README.md

 # usd-idea

-A plugin for JetBrains IDEs (PyCharm, IntelliJ, etc) that provides support for [Universal Scene Description (USD)](https://github.com/PixarAnimationStudios/USD), a file format system developed by Pixar Animation Studios.
+A plugin for JetBrains IDEs (PyCharm, IntelliJ, etc) that provides support for [Universal Scene Description (USD)](https://github.com/PixarAnimationStudios/USD), a framework for interchange of 3D computer graphics data, developed by Pixar Animation Studios.

 _NOTE_: This plugin is in active development and features are still being implemented.
 If you're interested in contributing to this project, check out the TODO features below or what's currently open in the [Issues](https://github.com/justint/usd-idea/issues).